MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+* New currency: CuraDAI CURA
 * Fix: QR code warning in checkout javascript when QR codes are disabled.
+* Tweak: A lot more debugging info when using WooCommerce.

 = 2.78 20200404 =